gabrielnegreira/aneuQPCR/README.md

 qPCRobj <- create_qPCRobj(amp_curves = example, melting_curve = TRUE, ncycles = 40)
 ```

-### 3) Calculate efficiency and infer initial target DNA amount.
+### 3) Calculate efficiency and infer initial DNA amount.

-Once created, you can use `fit_model_LL5()` to fit the LL5 model and calculate the PCR efficiency and initial target DNA amount in each PCR reaction:
+Once created, you can use `fit_model_LL5()` to fit the LL5 model and calculate the PCR efficiency and initial DNA amount in each PCR reaction:
 ```r
 qPCRobj <- fit_model_LL5(qPCRobj)
 ```